Asif-Iqbal-Bhatti/Fortran-code-to-solve-Schrodinger-equation/README.md

 So, if by execution time (by calling CPU_time subroutine) it could be stated in this way

 dstebz < dsbev < dsyev

+DSYEV computes the eigenvalues and, optionally, the left and/or right eigenvectors for symmetric matrices, DSBEV computes all the eigenvalues and, optionally, eigenvectors of a real symmetric band matrix.
+DSTEBZ computes the eigenvalues of a symmetric tridiagonal matrix T. The user may ask for all eigenvalues, all eigenvalues in the half-open interval (V L; V U], or the IL-th through IU-th eigenvalues.